nova-collective/agora/README.md

     * `ALCHEMY_PRIVATE_KEY` You can find the data in your Alchemy account;
     * `REPORT_GAS` enable or disable the gas report on smart contracts unit tests executions;
     * `NODE_ENV` set `development` for your local machine;

+### Install crypto-py

+Agora uses a Python external library for cryptographic operations called [crypto-py](https://github.com/nova-collective/crypto-py).
+This library needs to be manually integrated into the Hardhat framework, follow this steps:

+5. from the root folder of application, go to the `lib` folder;
+6. clone `crypto-py` inside the lib folder;
+6. go inside the crypto-py folder and install the dependencies `pip install -r requirements.txt`;
+7. if you decide to set a python environment inside the crypto-py folder, remember to activate the environment;

+Alternatively, If you are in a Unix environment, you can clone the library somewhere else and create a symbolic link inside the Agora lib folder.

 ## How to commit